 Gua Sha is a technique in which an oil is applied to the skin where there is pain or limited function.
 Then a flat edged gua sha tool is rubbed over the area with pressure, releasing tight, painful, numb, contracted muscles and tendons.
 Gua sha can also be used to release congestion from the lungs.

 Moxa is used externally to warm the body, invigorate blood flow, and dispel dampness and cold.
+We also regularly use it to help turn a breech position fetus!
 Two forms are used: the smokeless stick, and indirect moxa applied to the needle handle.
 For the person who is often cold, moxa is a wonderfully soothing treatment.

 Herbal Medicine is the use of plant seeds, berries, roots, leaves, bark, flowers, mineral, and animal objects for medicinal purposes.
 Chinese herbal medicine usually consists of combining two or more herbs into formulas instead of using single herbs.
 While the scientific study of herbs began just over two centuries ago, modern doctors of CM use herbal formulas which were created, recorded, and effectively used thousands of years ago.